 I’ve happened upon them three times in the last few months.
 They are thriving in smaller numbers today.

-They are busy creatures always seem to dig in the grass and dirt for grubs.
+They are busy creatures, always seeming to dig in the grass and dirt for grubs.

-Digging far too close to roads and highways and that is the reason, it seems, for their decline.
+Digging far too closely to roads and highways, and that is the reason for their decline.